2024

 We have just published

-and improving the pages of this website and the introduction of some
+updating and improving the pages of this website and the introduction

 circular

-Overall, Keith has been building up the site's coverage of Rosen's
+causation.
+Overall, Keith has been building up the site's

-the normal sense).
-Speaking of which, many wonder what is and is not
+Speaking of which, many wonder what is and is not alive, in particular

 2019